MathGeniusJodie/productivepenguin/README.md

 ## Wishlist

+* export to json

+## Backburner

 * edit tags and timeblocks
-* local persistent storage
 * log edits
-* export to json

-## Backburner

 * limited manual ordering for things with same auto priority
 * multiple accounts and server side storage
 * share wishlist with friends